Science couldn't find the pain

 Complete incompetence

-Medicine is progressing rapidly, but many fundamental health problems remain unresolved.
+Medicine is progressing rapidly, but many fundamental health problems remain unsolved.

-There is no existing remedy that works for:
+There is no existing cure that works for:

 • Back pain,